 The IoD detects structure in the spatial organization of point sets by comparing “neighborhoods” of points to one another.
 A neighborhood is defined as the set of all points, or “neighbors”, within a given distance of a parent point.
-By superimposing one neighborhood over another, correspondence is assigned between each point in one neighborhood to a point in the other.
+After superimposing one neighborhood over another, correspondence is assigned between each point in one neighborhood to a point in the other.
 A bulk measure of the representative deviation between point-pairs is used to calculate the “IoD subscore” of the neighborhood comparison, where a low average deviation results in a low IoD subscore and indicates that the two neighborhoods are geometrically similar.
 To calculate the IoD for a given parent point, the IoD subscore calculation is performed between a parent point and every neighbor’s neighborhood; the IoD for the parent point is simply the mean of these IoD subscores.
 A low IoD then indicates that the spatial patterning in a given area is relatively homogenous, while a high IoD indicates a relative lack of spatial structure.
 Pseudocode describing the calculation of the IoD is given in Figure 1.